Lithill/Brain-Worms/README.md

    ![Player score](assets/images/readme/score.jpg)

 * Worm sprites.
-Worms for the player to click on in order to add to their score.
+Worms for the player to click on to add to their score.

    ![Player score](assets/images/readme/worms.jpg)

 ### Future Features

-* For there to be a 'POW!' image that replaced each worm for a few seconds when clicked
+* For there to be a 'POW!' image that replaced each worm for a few seconds when clicked.
+* To make game playable via voice recognition software.
 * To include sound effects and background music that the user is able to turn on and off.
 * To see when I beat my own previous score.
 * To have a leaderboard that doesn't just gather data locally.
 * To get trophies based on the worms that have been most consistently hit.
-(Eg. If you always hit 'fear' you get the 'courage' trophy.
+(E.g., If you always hit 'fear' you get the 'courage' trophy.
 If you hit them all you get the 'zen' trophy.)
 * To see the collection of trophies you have won since your first visit.
 * To enable the user to change the words on the worm labels.
 * For the screen to get darker with each worm missed, and lighter with each worm hit.